AFterNode/GeneralNext-Public/docs/anticheat/TrustFactor.md

 # TrustFactor

-TrustFactor is an expermintal system, TF levels will decrease when user triggered flag-vl for any modules
+TrustFactor is an expermintal system

 Default level is ```BLUE```